Stochastic resetting prevails over sharp restart for broad target distributions

+{\black The question we consider is that of the optimal search strategy for a {\it general} target distribution, which has not been adequately addressed so far in the literature.
+As we shall see, the optimal search can be strikingly different depending on the nature of the target distribution.
+To elucidate the question of optimal strategy, we define a {\em conjugate target distribution}, $P_T^*(R)$, to a given waiting time distribution, $\psi(t)$, as that target distribution for which $\psi(t)$ is optimal.
+That is, it extremises the MFPT averaged over the target distribution

-We define a {\em conjugate target distribution}, $P_T^*(R)$, to a given waiting time distribution, $\psi(t)$, as that target distribution for which $\psi(t)$ is optimal.
-For diffusion with stochastic resetting, we are able to obtain an explicit formula for the conjugate distribution.
-This formula reveals that stochastic resetting protocols are optimal when the target distribution is broad, e.g. an exponential or a power law.
-Thus, generally stochastic resetting prevails over sharp restart.
+where $\langle T_r(R) \rangle$ is the MFPT to a target at $R$ under resetting to the origin, with waiting time distribution $\psi(t)$.
+For {\black an underlying diffusive search process} we are able to obtain an explicit formula for the conjugate distribution.} The significance of our result is that it furnishes a relation between a resetting protocol, characterized by a waiting time distribution, and its optimal target distribution.
+This relation will allow an informed choice of resetting protocol suitable for a given problem where one has a knowledge of $P_T(R)$.
+In particular, our formulae reveal that stochastic resetting protocols are optimal when the target distribution is broad, e.g. an exponential or a power law.
+Thus, generally stochastic resetting prevails over sharp restart.\\

+{\black To begin, we assume a one-dimensional geometry and later generalize to $d>1$.} The target distance from the origin, $R$, is drawn from a symmetric target distribution $P_T(R)$ \cite{EM11b} at the start of the search; it is then natural to take the origin as the resetting position. {\black We emphasize that the random target position is fixed during the search and one has to perform the average \eqref{Tav} over the target position.
+In contrast, if the position $R$ were redrawn after each reset sharp restart would be optimal \cite{PR17}.} \\